Book Review — Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale

 In this review, unfortunately, my summary of the life of Florence Nightingale does not really scratch the surface.
 Gill's Nightingales deserves a full reading.
 Readers will not be disappointed.

 I thought I knew about Victorian England, but in this book it is on display in a very real way.
 Queen Victoria also had a long life, dying on January 22, 1901 at age 81.
 Even after her death, Victorian values persisted in England for much longer.
-While Florence was still alive and nearly blind at the end of her life, the reader senses how the world is changing and modernizing.
+While Florence is still alive, blind and unaware at the end of her life, the reader senses how the world is changing and modernizing.
 For this reason, at the opening of my review I mention the new movie Downton Abbey, The Grand Finale.
-The seven season series begins just as World War I is about to happen and the Victorian period still hangs over the characters.
+The seven season series opens just as World War I is about to begin with the Victorian period still hanging over the characters.
 As the series progresses it's apparent that the Victorian age is slowly slipping away.
-The movie, made to close out the story and satisfy its dedicated viewers, starts and ends as the depression is ending.
+The movie, made to close out the story and satisfy its dedicated viewers, starts and ends as the Depression is coming to an end.

 It is instructive to remember that Jane Austen published all six of her novels between 1811 and 1818, just before the Nightingale sisters were born.
 George Eliot published Middlemarch in two parts in 1871 and 1872.
 Did Florence Nightingale, possibly the best read woman of her time, read Jane Austen's novels?
 Did she read Middlemarch in her later years?
-This is the period of time she lived in.
+This is the period of time in which she lived.

-Side note: Something that struck me, and I think will strike modern readers, is the amount of letter writing that everyone partakes in.
-This was their way to communicate and they certainly made good on its use.
+One final note to end this review: something that struck me, and I think will strike modern readers, is the amount of letter writing that everyone partakes in.
+This was the 19th century method of communication and they certainly made good on its use.
 Author Gill makes good use of this treasure trove of information, so it is easy to read the truth in the words she writes.
 In a couple of passages, she interjects to dispel any current day ideology that might be attributed to Florence Nightingale.
-One example of 21st century ideology is that Florence was a lesbian.
-She had small and sometimes signifiant infatuations with girls her age or young women who were slightly older.
+One example of 21st century ideology intruding on the 19th century is that Florence was a lesbian.
+She had small and sometimes signifiant infatuations with girls her age or slightly older young women.
 Florence's own letters and the letters she received from others often contained proclamations of love for the other girl or young woman.
 She never married despite many opportunities.
 In a passage to address this issue, Gill completely dismisses the ideology that Florence was a lesbian, steadfastly explaining that there is no concrete evidence or any other information to support this assertion.
 Indeed, in Victorian times, girls and young women, after a certain age, would not be allowed to have intimate relationships with boys or young men and so it makes sense that their intimate feelings and sentiments of love would be directed toward the young women in their lives.
-Applying 21st century ideology to 19th century sexual mores and 19th century lives is not a good fit.
+Applying 21st century ideology to 19th century sexual mores and lives is not compatible.
 Gill's assessment comes from the voluminous letter writing that she was able to study.
-I often wonder what events occurring today will be remembered accurately by history.
+I often wonder how events occurring today will be remembered accurately by history.
 Emails, texts, social media ... none of this will reveal the same depth of truth for inhabitants of the future.
 We are already deep into the throes of impoverished communication.
 We can be grateful for the writers, historians and journalists who are working in real time to ameliorate this impoverishment.
-Just one well-known example is historian, Heather Cox Richardson, writing and publishing on-line, her daily Letter from an American.
+Just one well-known example is historian, Heather Cox Richardson, writing and publishing online, her daily Letters from an American.

 Comments